 Oceanside, California, USA

-Tumanako Te’i is the only international lion outside the Trans-Tasman to be training in 2021 July Intake.
+Tumanako Te’i is the only international lion outside the Trans-Tasman to be training in the 2021 July Intake.
 Since the global pandemic, Te’i has been living with his Kiwi mother who trains at the Fale Dojo General Community Classes and brought the Dojo’s three-month professional wrestling training course to his attention.
 This led to Te’i’s enquiries to which he discovered the NJPW NZ Dojo tryout.
 With no previous wrestling experience, Te’i grasped the opportunity with both hands.
 Following the tryout, Te’i was informed of his acceptance into the 2021 July Intake.

 “What’s inspired me to pursue this is not only being a huge fan of wrestling but also I saw this as an opportunity which I never really imagined possible.
 Having the support of my fellow lions and coaches is affirming and has given me the confidence to give this opportunity everything I have.
 Lastly, my family, especially my Mum, are always in my corner ready to offer their love so I can pursue this dream.
 I have confidence in my own discipline and work ethic to undergo the strenuous pressures that the intake requires of me.